elthell/text-editor/README.md

 This application is a text editor that runs in the browser and even functions offline.
 It meets the PWA criteria and features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.

-The deployed app can be seen here: https://ancient-meadow-07837-064006e03da9.herokuapp.com/

 ## Installation

 Install functionalility has been added in the upper lefthand corner of the deployed app: